LANYE98/SBS/README.md

 ##### One.
 Make the project structure.

+- org.apache.maven.archetypes:maven-archetype-quickstart

 ```
 ＋ parent
-	- api               // Save the controller.
+  - api             // save the controller.
-	- web             // web resource such as pages.
   - core            // entity and connect the database.
+  - dao             // they like core.
   - service         // I'm omnipotent!?
-	- tool             // I'm ..emmm.
+  - tools           // I'm ..emmm.
 Do you like to use me or not.
+  + web             // vue web.
 ```

 ~~If you don't like it?
 A.. you can go!!!
 I let you go!!!~~